molecule-generator-collection/ChemTSv3/README.md

-## WARNING: Currently being prepared for PyPI distribution.
-Pulling the repository at this time is not recommended.
+## Currently being prepared for PyPI distribution.
+Use `uv pip install -e .` after the setup instead.

 ## ChemTSv3
 A unified tree search framework for molecular generation.